 It’s great to offer a range of different products but if a customer has too many options it can lead to overwhelm and indecisiveness and ultimately to a loss of a sale.
 When you start looking at scaling your business look for things to simplify and streamline your range.
 We already touched on this earlier with shipping and manufacturing, but you can also look at your product range.

 You only have so much time and capacity to hand make your product, so you need to find alternatives that won’t take as long to make.
 A good place to start is with your bestseller, if this is a personalised item, what can you do to make it have the same feel but offer an option that is not personalised to each customer.
 Perhaps you can offer a monogrammed version instead and keep the most popular letters in stock?
 Making a version of your best-selling product that could ship on your next shipping day is a great and relatively safe way to increase your sales.

 Having products that are ready to ship quicker will also help your marketing, you can sell things closer to big sale dates in the year, for example.
-If your normal cut-off date for Christmas is 1st December, if you have things that are already partially made or ready to ship you can market yourself all the way up to a few days before Christmas and this is something that will have huge impact on your business.
-Being able to do this for Christmas, Mother’s Day and Father’s day for example will give you several weeks of extra marketing and selling time each year.
+If your normal cut-off date for Christmas is 1st December but you have things that are already partially made or ready to ship you can market yourself all the way up to a few days before Christmas and this is something that will have a huge impact on your business.
+Being able to do this for Christmas, Mother’s Day, and Father’s day for example will give you several weeks of extra marketing and selling time each year.